 The Class of 2022 never attended school while the legislature was constitutionally funding public education.
 Academic achievement is a priority, and we are finally getting back on track.

 I know the importance of a quality public education, and I value teachers and school staff.
 I volunteer in the classroom and on the Rising Star PTA executive board.
 Teachers should have access to training, the right to due process, and the state must have high standards for licensing and hiring teachers.
 Schools should have the capacity to hire student support services staff and prioritize the needs of our most vulnerable students.
-We have to make sure that our policies help schools attract and retain excellent teachers.
+We have to make sure that our policies help schools attract and retain excellent teachers and staff.

 Industry and agriculture provide livelihood for our state and bolster the Kansas economy.
 They provide jobs for our citizens and food for our tables.
 Corporations and individuals operating in these fields must conduct their businesses in a way that is protective of human health and the environment.
 One-size-fits-all regulation won’t work.

 The House Committee on Water spent the last two years studying the state’s water crisis.
 The committee’s goal was to develop a plan to improve how water is managed and protected in Kansas.
 Aquifer depletion, reservoir sedimentation, and drinking water contamination are alarming.
 We must change course.
 The water reform bill was a long-term, sustainable funding source for water that would restructure state agencies, add a cabinet-level position, and increase opportunities for citizen engagement in groundwater governance.
 Unfortunately, the bill was gutted, and Kansas lost the opportunity to protect our water resources.
 We will try again next year.